Best Of18 min read

 Key Features

-• Spaces, Folders, Lists, Tasks — four-level hierarchy
+• Spaces, Folders, Lists, Tasks — four-level organization

 • 15+ view types — Gantt, Kanban, Calendar, Workload, Timeline, Mind Map